SheerazMalik/Learn-Git-GitHub/README.md

 - `git pull`: This command combines the `git fetch` command (to retrieve changes from the remote repository) and the `git merge` command (to integrate those changes into the current branch).
 - `origin`: This is the name of the remote repository from which you want to fetch changes.
 - `main`: This specifies the branch in the remote repository that you want to pull changes from and merge into your current local branch.
+</br></br></br>

+**Basic Commands used in git** </br></br>
+Here is a brief explanation of the Git commands mentioned in the tutorial:

+1. **Clone**: This command is used to create a copy of a remote repository on your local machine.
+It is typically used when you want to start working on an existing project.

+   Command: `git clone <repository-url>`

+2. **Status**: This command shows the current status of your working directory and staging area.
+It displays information about untracked files, modified files, and staged files.

+   Command: `git status`

+3. **Add**: This command is used to add changes from the working directory to the staging area.
+It prepares the changes to be included in the next commit.

+   Command: `git add <file-name>`

+4. **Commit**: This command is used to record the changes in the repository.
+It creates a snapshot of the changes that have been staged.

+   Command: `git commit -m "Commit message"`

+5. **Push**: This command is used to upload local repository content to a remote repository.
+It is used to share your changes with others.

+   Command: `git push <remote-name> <branch-name>`

+6. **Reset**: This command is used to undo changes in the working directory and staging area.
+It can be used to unstage files or reset changes to a previous commit.

+   Command: `git reset <file-name>` or `git reset --hard <commit-hash>`

+These commands are fundamental to working with Git and are commonly used in version control workflows.